 Outside of the Parks and Resources

-If this hasn’t come through already in this guide, we absolutely loved Japan.
+If this hasn’t come through already in this guide, we absolutely loved Japan outside of Tokyo Disney Resort.
 From Kyoto’s contemplative history to Tokyo’s futuristic skyline, both cities made a lasting impression on us.
 Kyoto has become our favorite city in the world and one we long to visit nearly every day.
 I can’t recommend it enough.
 Tokyo is overwhelming to the senses and fascinating.
 While we loved both cities, we only were able to experience a fraction of them so we are far from experts.
 To read about our travels in Japan, check out this trip report.
 In the future we look forward to experiencing Hiroshima, Nara, Himeji Castle, and other landmarks throughout the country.

 We hope this guide has been helpful!
 If you have any thoughts or questions, please leave a comment down below.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!